-Seminar Report Topics 19-30 above are coded to articles located in the following three texts, copies of which can be found on the Walker Library Reserve Shelf:
+Seminar Report Topics 19-30 above are coded to articles located in the following three texts, copies of which can be found in the Walker Library:

 QUINE = Quine, Willard Van Orman.
 Ontological Relativity and Other Essays.
 New York: Columbia University Press, 1969.